Women Artists of the Blue Rider

 „Der Blaue Reiter“ (The Blue Rider) was a collective of artists who made transformative contributions to painting, graphic art, literature, and music.
 With its two exhibitions organized in 1911 and 1912 and the almanac published in 1912, it stands for subjectivity in art, the liberation of color from the object, and the idea of equality between artistic forms of expression from different eras, genres, and regions.
 It is thus part of the international avant-garde movements before the First World War.

-Erma Bossi, Portrait of Marianne von Werefkin, around 1910.
+Erma Bossi, Self-Portrait (acquired in 1970 as a portrait of Marianne von Werefkin), around 1910.
 Municipal Gallery in the Lenbachhaus and Kunstbau Munich, on permanent loan from the Gabriele Münter and Johannes Eichner Foundation, Munich

 Erma Bossi — Sonia Delaunay-Terk — Emmi Dresler — Elisabeth Epstein — Elisabeth Erdmann-Macke — Natalia Gontscharowa — Else Lasker-Schüler — Maria Franck-Marc — Olga Meerson — Gabriele Münter — Carla Pohle — Marianne von Werefkin